 The Operational Layer That Sits Beside Wellsite Automation

-Wellsite automation handles what happens at the well.
+Wellsite automation handles what happens at the well within the broader picture of automation in upstream oil and gas.
 The data chain: what the operator sees on their screen: is a separate layer.

 A fully automated pad with every sensor and every controller is still only as good as the operational workflow that turns that data into production reports, regulatory filings, and business decisions.
 Many operators under-invest in the operational layer because it doesn’t come in a pumping-unit-shaped box.